31 July 2025

 Christ's Call to All

 I have observed people refer to the role of pastor as a "calling" rather than a career, and this is true.
 However, I suspect this reference may hinder people from understanding every Christian has been called by God regardless of their role in church ministry.
 It may give the impression that if one is not a pastor, they have not been called by God to anything important--which is untrue.
 All God's people are called to serve and glorify Him.
-In Oz Guinness' book The Call, he makes a distinction between the general call of all Christians and then specific, personal calls to each individual.
+In Os Guinness' book The Call, he makes a distinction between the general call of all Christians and then specific, personal calls to each individual.
 The second call can only be answered well when the first call is responded to with faith in Christ, humility and obedience.

 The call of God upon the lives of each Christian is not an enigma only deciphered by dreams, visions or dramatic divine revelation, for it comes into view as clearly as our initial call to receive the Gospel.
 Whether we are willing to answer God's call by yielding ourselves to Him is another matter.
 God's call comes to us; we do not need to go seeking it.
 As we seek the LORD, what He calls us to do becomes increasingly clear by God's word, His grace and the Holy Spirit who guides us into all truth.
 Samson was called by God as a Nazarite from the womb, one who would begin to deliver Israel from the hand of the Philistines.
 He did not aspire to this role, but it was God's call upon His life.

-We may all wish we were as Samson, called to be the sovereign God's battle axe swung against the Philistines.
+We may all wish we were as Samson, called to be the battle axe of the sovereign God swung against the Philistines.
 Our call may not be as dynamic because we are not endowed with supernatural physical strength or established as a ruler over a nation.
 Jesus called for all to come to Him in John 7:37-39, "On the last day, that great day of the feast, Jesus stood and cried out, saying, "If anyone thirsts, let him come to Me and drink.
 38 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.39 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified."
 Answering this call of Christ in obedience by faith expresses our need only Jesus can supply.
 The fact we have answered God's call is not a sign of strength but weakness, an admission of folly only God's wisdom can refine.

 Our security and strength is not in our calling but in Him who has called us: Jesus Christ, the Son of God!
 Do you know what your calling is?
 God's calling is true of every Christian: to be conformed into the image of Christ, to bring glory to Jesus as Paul wrote in 1 Corinthians 1:30-31: "But of Him you are in Christ Jesus, who became for us wisdom from God--and righteousness and sanctification and redemption--31 that, as it is written, "He who glories, let him glory in the LORD."
 Peter said when we do well and suffer for it, this is acceptable to God.
 To this we are called, for in so doing we walk in the steps of our LORD Jesus who lived free of sin, did not speak deceitful words or threaten, and He committed Himself to God who judges righteously (1 Peter 2:21-24).
 Our calling is in our weakness to rely on God for strength to fulfil Ephesians 6:10 in our lives: "Finally, my brethren, be strong in the Lord and in the power of His might."